Yann-Wang/react-watermark-component/README.md

 - security defense -- prevent somebody from deleting the watermark dom, or modifying the style attribute
 - support securityAlarm callback -- it will be revoked when the watermark is attacked
 - support to configurate the style of watermark text, such as the font, rotate angle, chunkWidth, chunkHeight.
-- the watermark is draw by canvas
+- the watermark is drawn by canvas

 ### display
 - ![water mark image](http://okup5z621.bkt.clouddn.com/watermark.jpeg)